 Finding a Location for Ceramic Containers

-So you have returned from your favorite local garden center with your newest piece of beautiful imported ceramic pottery.
-Now you need to find just the perfect spot to place it.
+So you have returned from your favorite local garden center with your newest piece of beautiful ceramic pottery.
+Now you just need to find the perfect spot to place it.

 The first thing you need to consider is the material the container is made of.
 Next you need to think about the location in which you live and the weather conditions.
 If you brought home a Polyethylene planter then you can rest easy and feel free to leave this piece out in all seasons.
 If you purchased a fiberglass or glazed piece you will need to do some winterizing if you live in a location where temperatures can drop near or below the freezing mark.
 These planters will need to be moved inside during freezing tempatures or winterized properly.
 The last weather issue you should considering before placing your planter in your landscape is called “crazing”.
 Crazing occurs on lower fire pottery, which is typically used with white color clay.
 When this happens, small cracks will occur in the surface of the glazed portion of the pot.
 This typically occurs during freeze and thaw weather conditions and generally only occurs or lower fired pottery.

 Now that you have factored in Mother Nature into your decision you need to find just the right spot.
 You need to consider the size of the piece so that it doesn’t get lost in your décor or garden.
 This decision would be aided if you have a predetermined location before your purchase.
 But if you just purchased a container or planter because of the beauty of the piece, then it is time to consider just where you might place it.